Roll-Up vs. Pop-On Captions: What’s the Difference?

 Below, we’ve embedded an example of a video with roll-up captions.

-Pop-on captions are generally used for post-production and online video.
+Pop-on captions are generally used for pre-recorded and online video.
 Pop-on captions almost always include sound effects and other non-speech noises, speaker identification, and accurate grammar and spelling.
 Pop-on captions usually appear in blocks of one to three lines at a time, and should not obscure any important on-screen text or information.
 Each caption is replaced by a new one such that the text is in sync with the audio.

 For accessibility purposes, pop-on captions are the preferred option.
 They are generally more time-synchronized, accurate, and descriptive than roll-up captions.
 They also take into account typography, styling, and punctuation, which makes them even easier to follow.
 At 3Play Media, we follow strict quality standards to provide the most accurate captions possible.